 - Security and Compliance: Copilot will return information that the user can access so up to date and accurate security policies and permissions are more important than ever.
 Companies should seriously consider the introduction or enforcement of Data Loss Protection (DLP) and Data Classification using Microsoft Purview to help prevent unintended data loss surfaced by Copilot.

 - Assess Your Current Workflows: Evaluate your company’s existing processes and identify areas where automation and AI assistance could enhance productivity.
 Look for tasks that are repetitive, time-consuming, or prone to errors.

 - Employee Awareness: Develop communication programs to familiarize your employees with the features and capabilities of Copilot.
 Encourage employees to embrace the technology and highlight the benefits it brings to their daily work.
 Foster a culture of continuous learning and adaptability.

 - Monitor and Optimise: After implementing Copilot, closely monitor its impact on productivity and user satisfaction.
 Collect feedback from employees and make adjustments as needed.
 Regularly reassess your workflows to identify further opportunities for optimisation.

-M365 Copilot represents a significant leap forward in productivity and efficiency within the M365 ecosystem.
+Copilot for Microsoft 365 represents a significant leap forward in productivity and efficiency within the M365 ecosystem.
 By intelligently automating tasks and offering contextual suggestions, Copilot can help businesses unlock the full potential of their employees and streamline their workflows.
 However, organisations must be prepared to address the industry changes and challenges that arise from this technology.
 By embracing Copilot, assessing existing workflows, ensuring data security, providing employee training, and monitoring progress, companies can position themselves for success in the era of intelligent assistance.

 Watch our recent webinar on Copilot to answer more of your questions.